MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/sharing-app-track-revoke.md

 - If you want to track and revoke shared documents for others: Administrators for Azure Information Protection can track and revoke documents for others by clicking the Admin icon.
 Only administrators see this icon.

-    If you do not see this icon, despite being a global admin, it's because you haven't yet shared any documents.
+    Note: If you do not see this icon, despite being a global admin, it's because you haven't yet shared any documents.
 In this case, use the following URL to access the document tracking site: https://portal.azurerms.com/#/admin

 -   If you have questions or want to provide feedback about the document tracking site: Click the Help icon to access the [FAQ for Document Tracking](http://go.microsoft.com/fwlink/?LinkId=523977).